MultisampledNight/archer/README.md

 Then, create a new file called `TOKEN` in the future working directory of the bot.
 In there, store ONLY the token you get from the [Discord Developer Portal](https://discord.com/developers/applications/) when creating a new application.
 Make sure not to leak it.

+Next, create a file `ADMIN-ID` in the same folder as the token and put your Discord-ID into it.
+It will be used as a mod-role override.

 Afterwards, in the same terminal where you created the venv before, do:
 ```sh
 python3 main.py